tbrianjones/raspberry-pi-i2c-bus/README.md

 problems, bugs, and dev notes
 -----------------------------
-- not sure how to trigger the accelerometer to start producing data. i currently need to trigger it with a third party c app.
+- not sure how to trigger the accelerometer to start producing data. i currently need to trigger it with a third party c app ( ../LSM303DLHC/LSM303 ).
+- change naming convention in classes to follow read/write to boards, and get/set within classes

 notes about using this library